More bitset operations

 1. Revision history

 1.1.
-Changes since R1
+Changes since R2

 -

-Simplified proposed wording by defining
+simplified proposed wording by defining

-as an equivalence in terms ofrotl
+as an equivalence in terms ofrotl rotr - fixed minor editorial mistakes

 2. Introduction